© Kevin Chilvers

 ‘It sounds like he’s paranoid.’

-‘Oh, he’s not, Mr Hawkins.
+‘Oh, he’s not, Mr Marshall.
 All the major pharmaceutical companies have offered eye-watering packages to entice him to work for them exclusively.
 Henry rejected them as always.
 He did seem more excited about this discovery than normal though but all he’d say was that it’s something that will save many lives.
 If a company could publish first and patent something like that they would make billions.
 You have to understand that Henry has always insisted his discoveries be freely available to help everyone.
 He is due to release his findings to the GMC at a conference in London next Wednesday.

 ‘Did the professor seem normal when you last saw him?’